 Consider a CDN for image delivery

-In last week’s post, we saw that using a Content Distribution Network (CDN) service can be of great help in speeding up your WordPress site because it stores a cached version of your static content in multiple geographical locations.
+In last week’s post, we saw that using a Content Distribution Network (CDN) service can be of great help in speeding up your WordPress site.
+That’s because it stores a cached version of your static content in multiple geographical locations.

 With a CDN the static files, especially images, have their source URLs rewritten to be delivered from the nearest server to your visitor’s geographic location (the distance is much shorter than having to make a round-trip to the home server).
 While this reduces the load on your site’s server, it will also allow pages to render faster.

-Speeding up the delivery of your static images is a smart thing to do to make your WordPress site faster, improve user experience and get better search engine placement.
+Speeding up the delivery of your static images is a smart thing to do to optimize your WordPress site across devices, improve user experience and get better search engine placement.

-Images being too large, not compressed, or having the inappropriate format can all lead to these images being bloated and oversized, which has a direct impact on the loading and performance of your WordPress site.
+Images being too large, not compressed, or having the inappropriate format can have a negative impact on the loading and performance of your WordPress site.

-There is no best format, size, or number of images as it will always depend on your desired visuals results.
-But the above tips will help you make better decisions to combine speed and quality.
+Truth is that there is no best format, size, or number of images.
+It will always depend on your desired visuals results.
+But the above tips will help you make better decisions to combine quality and speed.

 Do you have any other tips to optimize your WordPress images for mobile?
 Feel free to share them in the comments section below.